15 Amazing Waterfalls In Mexico To Add To Your Bucket List

 Usually, travelers love to be based in the pretty San Cristobal de Las Casas and take trips from there.

-The good news is that there are a lot of local tours that are super cheap and very well organized.
+The good news is that there are numerous local tours that are extremely affordable and well-organized.

-El Chiflon waterfall is a fall of a total of 120 mt formed by a series of waterfalls named El Suspiro, Angel Wing, and Velo de Novia (Veil of Bride), the latter with the most impressive fall of 70 meters.
+El Chiflon waterfall is a series of waterfalls totaling 120 meters in height, formed by El Suspiro, Angel Wing, and Velo de Novia (Veil of Bride), the latter with the most impressive fall of 70 meters.

-The best way to enjoy the views is by hiking straight to the Velo de Novia, which you can admire from so close that you will get soaked.
+The best way to enjoy the views is by hiking straight to the Velo de Novia, which you can admire from so close that you will get a great view.
 But it’s worth it.

 It’s an amazing full-day trip immersed in nature.
 I believe this is one of the most spectacular waterfalls in Mexico